 Download copies of the articles here:

 Suffragette Emily Davison was born at Roxburgh House, 13 Vanbrugh Park Road West in 1872, where VPE now sits.
 Emily was known as one of the most passionate fighters of her cause for a woman’s right to vote.

 Like many parts of London, the area was bombed in the Second World War.
 The Borough of Greenwich commissioned the scheme to build Vanbrugh Park Estate in the late fifties, requesting a mixture of dwellings, and one of two sketches proposed by Chamberlin, Powell and Bon came to fruition.
 Simple, but functional materials were used to save on costs, like the breeze-block exterior; this was so that more could be spent on the communal areas such as landscaping.
-Careful consideration was taken by the architects to respect the surrounding areas, including the blind-wall terraces facing the Heath; it was meant to reflect Greenwich Park's own wall using similar brickwork.
-The estate was completed in 1963.
+Careful consideration was taken by the architects to respect the surrounding areas, including the blind-wall terraces facing the Heath; it was meant to reflect Greenwich Park’s own wall using similar brickwork.

 VPE lies between Blackheath, Westcombe Park and the south-east side of Greenwich Park.
 Both Maze Hill and Westcombe Park stations are equidistant, taking you to London Bridge and the City in around 30–35 minutes, while Blackheath station gets you into central London in around 45 minutes.
 North Greenwich (Jubilee line) and New Cross (London Overground East London line) are both short bus rides away.
 With the A2 being so close, getting out of London by car is easy.